imran1289-ah/Taiga-Ecommerce/test/README.md

 # Taiga automated testing
 ## Manually running the test suite
+1. In MongoDB Compass, delete the `taiga-test` database if it exists.
-1. Start the server in testing mode by executing `npm run start-server`.
+2. Start the server in testing mode by executing `npm run start-server`.
-2. Run the test suite by executing `npm test`.
+3. Run the test suite by executing `npm test`.

 ## Automatically running the test suite
+1. In MongoDB Compass, delete the `taiga-test` database if it exists.
-1. Ensure that the server is not running.
+2. Ensure that the server is not running.
-2. Execute `npm run ci` to start the server, run all tests, and then shut down  the server.
+3. Execute `npm run ci` to start the server, run all tests, and then shut down  the server.